Hunter Yurachek

-Hunter Reid Yurachek (born October 21, 1968) is an American university sports administrator who currently serves as athletic director at the University of Arkansas.
-He was previously the athletic director for Coastal Carolina University.
+Hunter Reid Yurachek (born October 21, 1968) is an American university sports administrator who is athletic director at the University of Arkansas, and previously for the University of Houston.

 Early life and education

-Hunter Yurachek was born on October 21, 1968 in Richmond, Virginia and was raised in Charlotte, North Carolina.
+Yurachek was born on October 21, 1968, in Richmond, Virginia, and was raised in Charlotte, North Carolina.
 He lettered four years in basketball and received his bachelor's degree at Guilford College in 1990, and then his master's degree from the University of Richmond in 1994.

-Athletic Director
+Athletic director

 Coastal Carolina

 After stints at Wake Forest, Vanderbilt, Western Carolina, Virginia, and Akron, Yurachek was named athletic director for Coastal Carolina University.
 He was named the 2014 FCS Athletic Director of the Year while at Coastal Carolina.

 Arkansas

 After a stint at Houston as vice president for athletics, Yurachek once again became an athletic director, this time at the University of Arkansas.
-Yurachek has helped improve Arkansas both in and out of sports, overseeing Arkansas programs win their first SEC and national titles, along with setting a spring term GPA record with an average 3.43 GPA.
+Yurachek has helped improve Arkansas both in and out of sports, overseeing Arkansas programs win several SEC and national titles, along with setting a spring term GPA record with an average 3.43 GPA.